-SIEM systems are available in a variety of forms, including cloud-based, hardware appliances, virtual appliances and traditional server software.
-Each form has similar capabilities, so the forms differ primarily in terms of cost and performance.
-Because each form has both good and bad points, representative products using all of the forms will be included in this article.
+SIEM systems are available in a variety of forms, including cloud-based software, hardware appliances, virtual appliances and traditional server software.
+Each form has similar capabilities, so they differ primarily in terms of cost and performance.
+Because each type has both good and bad points, representative products using all of them will be included in this article.

-The products studied for this article are: AlienVault Open Source SIEM (OSSIM), EMC RSA Security Analytics, HP ArcSight Enterprise Security Manager (ESM), IBM Security QRadar SIEM, LogRhythm Security Intelligence Platform, McAfee Enterprise Security Manager, SolarWinds Log & Event Manager and Splunk Enterprise.
+The SIEM tools studied for this article are AlienVault Inc. Open Source SIEM (OSSIM), Hewlett Packard Enterprise (HPE) ArcSight Enterprise Security Manager (ESM), IBM Security QRadar SIEM, LogRhythm Inc. Security Intelligence Platform, RSA Security Analytics, Splunk Inc. Enterprise Security, SolarWinds Worldwide LLC Log & Event Manager and McAfee LLC Enterprise Security Manager (ESM).

-Although these criteria cover many of the questions that organizations may want answered regarding the best SIEM products and services on the market, the criteria are intended only as a starting point for an organization to do a broader evaluation.
-The criteria are not complete, and each organization has a unique environment that necessitates a similarly unique evaluation of its SIEM options.
+Although these criteria cover many of the questions that organizations may want answered regarding the best SIEM products and services on the market, they are only a starting point for organizations to do broader evaluations of SIEM tools.
+They are not complete, and each organization has a unique environment that necessitates a similarly unique evaluation of its SIEM options.

 Criteria 1: How much native support does the SIEM provide for the relevant log sources?

 It is not feasible to compare the relative log source coverage provided by different SIEM systems because of the sheer number of different types of log sources.
-For example, HP ArcSight ESM, IBM Security QRadar SIEM, LogRhythm Security Intelligence Platform, McAfee ESM and SolarWinds Log & Event Manager all state support for hundreds of log source types, and most of these vendors keep up-to-date, comprehensive lists of their supported log source types on their websites.
+For example, HPE ArcSight ESM, IBM Security QRadar SIEM, LogRhythm Security Intelligence Platform, and SolarWinds Log & Event Manager all claim support for hundreds of log source types, and most of these SIEM vendors keep up-to-date, comprehensive lists of the log source types they support on their websites.

-Because each organization has a unique combination of log sources, those looking to find the best SIEM product for their organization should be sure to have an inventory of their organization's potential log sources and to compare this inventory against the prospective SIEM products lists of supported log sources.
+Because each organization has a unique combination of log sources, those looking to find the best SIEM software for their organization should be sure to create an inventory of their organization's potential log sources and to compare this inventory against the prospective SIEM product's list of supported log sources.

 Criteria 2: Can the SIEM supplement existing logging capabilities?

-Criteria 3: How effectively can the SIEM make use of threat intelligence?sp
+Criteria 3: How effectively can the SIEM make use of threat intelligence?

-Most SIEMs can use threat intelligence feeds, which are either provided via the SIEM vendor (often from a third party) or acquired directly by the customer from a third party.
-Threat intelligence feeds contain valuable information about the characteristics of recently observed threats around the world, so they can enable the SIEM to identify malicious activity more quickly and with greater confidence.
+Most SIEMs can use threat intelligence feeds, which the SIEM vendor provides -- often from a third party -- or that the customer acquires directly from a third party.
+Threat intelligence feeds contain valuable information about the characteristics of recently observed threats around the world, so they can enable the SIEM to perform threat detection more quickly and with greater confidence.

-All of the SIEMs studied for this article state that they provide support for threat intelligence feeds.
-EMC RSA Security Analytics, IBM Security QRadar SIEM and McAfee ESM all offer threat intelligence gathered by the SIEM vendor itself.
-HP ArcSight SIEM, SolarWinds Log & Event Manager, and Splunk Enterprise offer support for third-party threat intelligence feeds, and LogRhythm Security Intelligence platform is partnered with five major threat intelligence vendors to allow customers to use one of their feeds or a combination of those feeds.
-Finally, the AlienVault OSSIM, being open source, has community-supported threat intelligence feeds available.
+All of the SIEM vendors studied for this article state that they provide support for threat intelligence feeds.
+RSA Security Analytics, IBM Security QRadar SIEM and McAfee ESM all offer threat intelligence.
+HP ArcSight SIEM, SolarWinds Log & Event Manager, and Splunk Enterprise offer support for third-party threat intelligence feeds, and the LogRhythm Security Intelligence Platform works with six major threat intelligence vendors to allow customers to use one feed or a combination of feeds.
+Finally, AlienVault OSSIM, being open source, has community-supported threat intelligence feeds available.

-Any organization interested in leveraging threat intelligence to improve the accuracy and performance of its SIEM should carefully investigate the quality of each available threat intelligence feed, particularly how often the threat intelligence is updated and how the vendor's confidence in each piece of intelligence is conveyed.
-For example, IBM Security QRadar SIEM provides relative scores for each threat along with the threat category; this helps facilitate better decision making when responding to threats.
+Any organization interested in using threat intelligence to improve the accuracy and performance of its SIEM software should carefully investigate the quality of each available threat intelligence feed, particularly its confidence in each piece of intelligence and the feed's update frequency.
+For example, IBM Security QRadar SIEM provides relative scores for each threat along with the threat category; this helps facilitate better decision making when security teams respond to threats.

 Criteria 4: What forensic capabilities can the SIEM provide?

-In addition to the enhanced logging capabilities that some SIEMs can provide to compensate for deficiencies in host-based log sources, as described under Criteria 2, some of the best SIEMs have network forensic capabilities.
-For example, a SIEM may be able to perform full packet captures for network connections that it determines are malicious.
+In addition to the enhanced logging capabilities that some SIEMs can provide to compensate for deficiencies in host-based log sources, as described in criteria 2, some of the best SIEMs have network forensic capabilities.
+For example, SIEM tools may be able to perform full packet captures for network connections that it determines are malicious.

-EMC RSA Security Analytics and LogRhythm Security Intelligence Platform products offer built-in network forensic capabilities that include full session packet captures.
-Some other products, including McAfee ESM, can save individual packets of interest when prompted by a security analyst, but do not automatically save network sessions of interest.
+RSA Security Analytics and the LogRhythm Security Intelligence Platform offer built-in network forensic capabilities that include full session packet captures.
+Some other SIEM software, including McAfee ESM, can save individual packets of interest when prompted by a security analyst, but they do not automatically save network sessions of interest.

 Criteria 5: What features does the SIEM provide that assist in data examination and analysis?

-Even though the goal for SIEMs is to automate as much of the log collection, analysis and reporting work as possible, the best SIEMs are also meant to be used by humans to expedite their examination and analysis of security events, such as supporting incident handling efforts.
+Even though the goal for SIEM technology is to automate as much of the log collection, analysis and reporting work as possible, security teams can use the best SIEM tools to expedite their examination and analysis of security events, such as supporting incident handling efforts.
 Typical features provided by SIEMs to support human examination and analysis of log data fall into two groups: search capabilities and data visualization capabilities.

-Visualization capabilities are difficult to compare across products, with several vendors only stating that their products can produce a variety of customized charts and tables.
-Some products, such as LogRhythm Security Intelligence Platform, also offer visualization of network flows.
-Other products, including Splunk Enterprise, can generate gauges, maps and other graphic formats in addition to charts and tables.
+Visualization capabilities are difficult to compare across products, with several SIEM vendors only stating that their products can produce a variety of customized charts and tables.
+Some products, such as the LogRhythm Security Intelligence Platform, also offer visualization of network flows.
+Other products, including Splunk Enterprise Security, can generate gauges, maps and other graphic formats in addition to charts and tables.

 Criteria 6: How timely, secure and effective are the SIEM's automated response capabilities?

-SIEM systems that claim mitigation capabilities include HP ArcSight ESM (through the HP ArcSight Threat Response Manager add-on), IBM Security QRadar SIEM, LogRhythm Security Intelligence Platform, McAfee ESM, SolarWinds Log & Event Manager and Splunk Enterprise.
+SIEM systems that claim mitigation capabilities include HPE ArcSight ESM -- through the HPE ArcSight Threat Response Manager add-on -- IBM Security QRadar SIEM, LogRhythm Security Intelligence Platform, McAfee ESM, SolarWinds Log & Event Manager, and Splunk Enterprise Security.

 Criteria 7: For which security compliance initiatives does the SIEM provide built-in reporting support?

 Many, if not most, security compliance initiatives have reporting requirements that a SIEM can help to support.
-It will save an organization time and resources if its SIEM is preconfigured to generate reports for the compliance initiatives to which it is subject.
+If a company's SIEM is preconfigured to generate reports for its compliance initiatives, it can save time and resources.

 Because of the sheer number of security compliance initiatives around the world and the numerous combinations of initiatives that individual organizations are subject to, it is not possible to evaluate compliance initiative reporting support in absolute terms.
-Instead, it is reasonable to look at several commonly encountered initiatives and how widely they are supported in terms of SIEM reporting:
+Instead, organizations should look at several common initiatives and how widely they are supported in terms of SIEM reporting.

 - Federal Information Security Modernization Act of 2014